swissbib/metadataNationalLicencesDocumentation/README.md

-# metadataNationalLicencesDocumentation

-Internal documentation for the metadata management of the swiss national licences
+# Internal documentation for the metadata management of Swiss National Licences

+You can read this documentation on

+For the public documentation, please go to <http://www.nationallizenzen.ch>